cryptpad/blueprints/document/threatmodel.md

   owned documents.
 They can selectively delegate specific access rights such as view-only or write access.

-* **Resistant to MITM attacks.** No entity can secretly relay and alter the communication between the server and the user to obtain sensitive data.
+* **Resistant to <abbrv title="Machine in the Middle">MITM</abbrv> attacks.** No entity can secretly relay and alter the communication between the server and the user to obtain sensitive data.

 * **Resistant to user abuse attacks.** No entity can access any information to which they were not granted access.